offlinezer0/Quillan-v4.2-repo/README.md

 # Quillan System
 ![alt text](<Main images/main logo.png>)

-An Quill in your pocket to rewrite history?
+A Quill in your pocket to rewrite history?
 Who wouldn’t want that?

 # Model type:
 Hierarchical Mixture of Experts (HMoE)